findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 ```

 These two functions do precisely the same thing, or should I say almost because
 the latter’s API is more generic.
-The converted integer must be the first byte
+The converted integer must start from the
-in the slice.
+first byte in the slice of ASCII bytes.

 It is much over 100x faster!
 Why?
 Because the only thing we need is to process
 the ASCII string that comes in byte slice type.